gtemple/cgr-league/readme.md

 ## CGR Racing League - Official League Site
 This site is live!
 Visit it at https://cgr-league.net

 The CGR Racing League site is a passion project that you can visit to stay up to date on the current standings as well go through the statistical history of the league.

+Checkout the original spreadsheet that inspired the website at https://docs.google.com/spreadsheets/d/1tnr7vX9_9K_bLJUfkzA2CfCoxRPpya4dBMUSNK2LIJU/edit?usp=sharing

 ## What is CGR Racing League?